osrf/TSC-RMW-Reports/README.md

 It concludes that comparing Fast RTPS's default behavior, which is using asynchronous publishing, to Cyclone DDS's default behavior, which is using synchronous publishing, is not a fair comparison.
 It uses data from the mininet experiments to demonstrate how asynchronous publishing is different from synchronous publishing, and it also highlights comparisons between Fast RTPS using synchronous publishing, which is done with special configuration, and Cyclone DDS which is always using synchronous publishing.

-Also in [Section 2](#-2-mininet-simulation-results), TBD (this would be about the results of the latency and message loss in different scenarios, pending Katt's updated handling of inf)
+Also in [Section 2](#-2-mininet-simulation-results),  While the Mininet tests are imperfect they are the best tool at our disposal for creating controlled tests for each RMW, and our ability to run the results multiple times gives us confidence that the results are repeatable.
+Using the simulator we are able to push each RMW to the breaking point.
+Our results indicate that `Cyclone DDS sync` has lower latency and fewer lost messages in adverse networking conditions.
+There were multiple cases where `Cyclone DDS sync` was the only RMW to deliver messages (albeit very few of them).
+Moreover, we found that `Cyclone DDS sync` also had a slightly smaller memory footprint with a slightly better CPU profile.

 In [Section 3](#-3-wifi-results), some observations from "real life" WiFi testing were presented, showing that both implementations started to suffer significant performance issues, in terms of message delivery, at similar publishing frequencies, i.e. between 80Hz-100Hz with an Array60K message.
 There was not an obviously better implementation in this experiment.